 Another way to help a stressed-out colleague is to praise them when they have performed well at work.
 Some people lose confidence when they are stressed and some praise and encouragement may help them.
-You could also suggest that your colleague does some gentle exercise which may help to relax them.
+You could also suggest that your colleague does some gentle exercise and other strategies which may help to relax them.

 Finally, if your company offers an Employee Assistance Program, remind them that it's usually free, always confidential, and that there's no shame in asking for help.